5 Steps to Getting Your Company to Pay for Executive Education

 - You will receive a certificate from Saïd Business School, University of Oxford.
 While this is a benefit to you personally, the company also benefits from the prestige of having the employees affiliated with such a programme.

 Next you will need to demonstrate how the skills you would learn through the programme will directly improve your productivity, ability, or an aspect of the organisation that clearly needs improving.
 Make a list of of these benefits and fine tune them to better fit your argument.
 Think about the ways that your improvement from this programme can contribute to your work performance, and ultimately make a difference in your company.

 After you have all of the pieces to your argument, you will need to put it together.
 Try writing a letter that clearly sets forth your research and proposal.
 Focus on the ways that the programme will improve your performance at work or positively impact your organisation.
-A sample letter for Oxford Cyber Futures can be found here.
+A sample letter for Oxford Cyber Security for Business Leaders can be found here.